Sony Digital Audio Disc Corporation

-Sony Digital Audio Disc Corporation (Sony DADC) is a manufacturer of CDs, DVDs, UMDs, and Blu-ray Discs.
-The company has many plants worldwide.
-Although it primarily services Sony Music Entertainment-owned record labels, Sony Pictures Home Entertainment, and Sony Interactive Entertainment, it also manufactures discs for other labels, home entertainment distributors, and video game publishers.
+Sony Digital Audio Disc Corporation (Sony DADC) is a manufacturer of CDs, DVDs, UMDs, and Blu-ray Discs, operating numerous plants worldwide.
+While primarily serving Sony Music Entertainment-owned record labels, Sony Pictures Home Entertainment, and Sony Interactive Entertainment, it also produces discs for other labels, home entertainment distributors, and video game publishers.

+History

-Sony DADC's first plant, in Terre Haute, Indiana, opened May 2, 1983, and produced its first CD, Bruce Springsteen's Born in the U.S.A., in September 1984.
-It was the first CD manufacturer in the United States, is the company's principal CD manufacturing facility, and is the company's research and development center.
+Sony DADC's first plant, located in Terre Haute, IN, opened on May 2, 1983, and produced its first CD, Bruce Springsteen's Born in the U.S.A., in September 1984.
+It was the first CD manufacturer in the United States and serves as the company's principal CD manufacturing facility and its research and development center.

-The plant was initially a subsidiary of CBS/Sony Group, but Sony bought out CBS's stake in October 1985.
+The plant was initially a subsidiary of CBS/Sony Group, but Sony acquired CBS's stake in October 1985.

-When Sony bought CBS Records in 1988, it acquired that company's manufacturing facilities, some of which later became part of Sony DADC.
-Among these are the plants in Pitman, New Jersey (closed in 2011) Terre Haute, Indiana; Toronto, Ontario, Canada (plant closed in 2011); Mexico City (plant closed 2015); Salzburg, Austria; Mumbai, India; and Manaus, Brazil—all of which were originally manufacturers of vinyl gramophone records.
-These plants began manufacturing CDs later: Pitman in 1988, Manaus in 1992, and Toronto and Mexico City in 1994.
+When Sony bought CBS Records in 1988, it acquired the company's manufacturing facilities, some of which later became part of Sony DADC.
+These included plants in Pitman, NJ (closed in 2011), Terre Haute, IN; Toronto, Ontario, Canada (closed in 2011); Mexico City (closed 2015); Salzburg, Austria; Mumbai, India; and Manaus, Brazil.
+These plants were originally manufacturers of vinyl gramophone records, later transitioning to CD manufacturing: Pitman in 1988, Manaus in 1992, and Toronto and Mexico City in 1994.

-LaserDiscs, primarily 12-inch disc prints of feature films and concerts, were manufactured by Sony DADC in the 1980s and 1990s.
-Some of the laserdiscs made at DADC currently show laser rot, more than those from any other manufacturer.
+LaserDiscs, primarily 12-inch prints of feature films and concerts, were manufactured by Sony DADC in the 1980s and 1990s.
+Some of the laserdiscs made at DADC exhibit laser rot more than those from other manufacturers.

-Sony DADC now manufactures the majority of CDs sold in the United States.
-In November 2008, the company bought the American disc-manufacturing capabilities of Glenayre Technologies, which manufactured the discs of Universal Music Group.
+Sony DADC currently manufactures the majority of CDs sold in the United States.
+In November 2008, the company acquired the American disc-manufacturing capabilities of Glenayre Technologies, which manufactured discs for Universal Music Group.
 In the summer of 2009, the company assumed the physical distribution of EMI's North American operations.
-This left WEA as the only major label whose discs are not manufactured by the company, as its discs are manufactured by the operations of the former WEA Manufacturing that were sold to Cinram.
+This left WEA as the only major label whose discs were not manufactured by the company, as its discs were manufactured by the operations of the former WEA Manufacturing that were sold to Cinram.